Frequently Asked Questions

 You will feel relaxed, in control and alert with your unwanted beliefs and behaviours either feeling less impactful or completely eliminated.
 From our experience, many people tell us that it isn’t until someone asks them or they look back on their day that they consciously realise that they have worried less about something that would normally have occupied their thoughts more.
 Therefore, you will notice a very subtle and natural change in your thinking and behaviour.

+These audios are not podcasts.
 We suggest you listen to your chosen audio file somewhere you feel safe and secure, where you won’t be interrupted and where your head is fully supported.
 We would recommend lying on a bed, sofa or in a chair.
 You want to achieve a state of relaxation similar to when you’re just dropping off to sleep or when you’re just waking up (otherwise known as the hypnogogic state).
+So it’s important you are somewhere you can really relax and let go.

 You should not listen to the audio files when you are driving or working any form of equipment.
 Equally we would not advise you to listen to the audio files when you are going about your daily chores as you will simply not reap the benefits.
 In order to get into a state of hypnosis you will need to be somewhere, you can fully relax, free from interruptions.

 If you fall asleep when listening to the audio files and you don’t wake up when you have been asked to awaken then you are no longer in a state of hypnosis and you have gone into a sleep state, therefore we are not accessing the subconscious mind to make the changes we need.
+However, if you don’t remember a word we said, but you wake up at the time we ask you too – that is absolutely fine.
+Your subconscious mind has been listening.
 We recommend you listen to the audio files when you are not overly tired and likely to fall asleep.

 Yes.
-Just about everyone can go into a deep state of relaxation for targeted guided mediation.
+Just about everyone can go into a deep state of relaxation and be in hypnosis.
 Some people are more susceptible than others but everyone goes into this natural trance state on a daily basis.
 The trance state is a natural phenomenon which occurs numerous times throughout each person’s day such as when day-dreaming or when driving a car and suddenly realising you had not been aware of the journey for a period of time, when falling asleep or waking up.

 Professional organizations have consistently reported on the value of techniques such as hypnotherapy.
 The British Medical Association has been formally studying and verifying it since 1892.